WikipediaBrown/SFSymbolsKit/README.md

 ## 🔬 Test

-Run `command+u` to run the unit tests.
-Test are run automatically for all pull requests.
+Press `command+u` to run the unit tests from Xcode.
+Test are run automatically for all pull requests inn a GitHub Action.

 ## 🔢 Versioning